Flowers that Last Forever – The History of Mother’s Day

 Although the holiday she wanted failing, Howe had planted the idea of a Mother’s Day that took root and blossomed into the Mother’s Day known today throughout the world.
 Anna Reeves Jarvis, who leads a West Virginian woman’s group, decided to celebrate a form of Howe’s holiday, a day where war-divided families could come together: and Mother’s Friendship Day was born.
 Upon her death, her daughter, Anna M. Jarvis, campaigned for a day dedicated to mothers and to peace.
 On May 10, 1908, the first official Mother’s Day was adopted and celebrated by Andrew’s Methodist Church in West Virginia, and by a church in Philadelphia, Pennsylvania.
 Two carnations – Anna Jarvis’ favorite flower – were given out to every mother.

 Today, white carnations are given to honor deceased Mothers, while pink or red carnations honor those Mothers who are still alive.

 Today, over 75 countries around the world celebrate Mother’s Day on the same day as the United States, while many more have Mother’s Day celebrations on different days throughout the year.

 But flowers fade.
-Instead, preserved beauty can be given to mothers as a symbol of honor, respect and love in exquisite artwork.
-Pairing paintings of roses, tulips, and mixed bouquet of flowers such as irises, daisies and poppies, can elevate Mom’s senses: the fragrance of flowers coupled with the never-ending beauty of eternally-preserved floral art.
+Instead, preserved beauty can be given to mothers as a symbol of honor, respect, and love in exquisite artwork.
+Pairing paintings of roses, tulips, and a mixed bouquet of flowers such as irises, daisies, and poppies, can elevate Mom’s senses: the fragrance of flowers coupled with the never-ending beauty of eternally-preserved floral art.